CatScratchFever/Recipe-Book/README.md

 v0.1
 -First functional build with all of the main ideas and functionality built in. v0.2
 -Added barebones option menu!
-Can now set color of the toolbar and main background! v0.3
+Can now set color of the toolbar and main background. v0.3
 -Added configparser module to track and set color options for the options menu.